sendbird/quickstart-desk-android/README.md

 ## Getting started

-This section explains the steps you need to take before testing the sample app
+If you're familiar with using external libraries or SDKs in your projects, installing Desk will be an easy and straightforward process.

-### Use Gradle
+### Install Desk for Android

-You can install Desk for Android as follows:
+Using `Gradle`, you can install Desk for Android as follows:

 1. Add the following lines to your project-level `build.gradle` file.
 ```gradle